sebashack/st0263-lms/README.md

 worked on a global basis (multi-region) and its configuration turned out to be more complex and we could not make it work properly in our default VPC.

+Notice that this volume is being served on `10.67.98.4/moodle-shared` mounting point with the NFSv3 protocol.

 ### 4.2) Mysql Cloud Service

 For the database we decided to use the Google SQL cloud service: